Financial Aid Policies and Publications

 Refer to the following policies for specific information regarding your financial assistance and how to remain in good standing with your financial assistance.

 - Rights and Responsibilities/Understanding Your Financial Aid

 - Eligible Degrees and/or Certificates for Financial Assistance - A student must be enrolled as a regular student in an eligible program to receive financial aid funds.
 A regular student is someone who is enrolled or accepted for enrollment in an eligible institution for the purpose of obtaining a degree or certificate offered by the school.

 - Repeat Classes - According to Federal Regulations – financial aid cannot pay aid to students for courses that have been repeated more than once, when a grade of D or higher has already been earned. ** Please Note - Financial aid is considered Grants and Loans **

 - Pell Lifetime Eligibility - The amount of Federal Pell Grant funds a student can receive over his or her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
 Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.
-For more information please visit Calculating Pell Grant Lifetime Eligibility Used
+Read more on Pell Lifetime Eligibility

 - Students with a Bachelor’s Degree

 - Monday and Tuesday, 8 a.m. to 7 p.m.

 - Wednesday through Friday, 8 a.m. to 5 p.m.